sonic-net/SONiC/doc/chassis/architecture.md

 Dynamic system port support is required to support the following forwarding scenarios

-* Addition of a new forwarding device into an existing running system
+* Addition of a new forwarding module into an existing running system
-* Replacing a forwarding device with another device of a different hardware SKU (such as replacing a linecard with a new linecard of a different SKU in a chassis slot).
+* Replacing a forwarding module with another module of a different hardware SKU (such as replacing a linecard with a new linecard of a different SKU in a chassis slot).

 Both these scenarios can be supported smoothly as long as the global system port numbering scheme is maintained and the modifications to system ports can be performed without impacting the System Port IDs of the running system.